bbottema/simple-java-mail/02_CLI_DAEMON_IMPROVEMENT_PLAN/README.md

 When this plan was implemented, the Java compatibility decision was deliberately different from the rest of Simple Java Mail: `cli-module` moved to Java 17 while every library artifact remained Java 8-compatible.
 Java 17 was selected instead of exactly Java 16 because it is the next LTS release, contains the Unix-domain socket API introduced in Java 16, and contains the Windows Server 2019 fix that was missing from the first JDK 16 implementation.

 The production implementation now follows the approved portable direction below.
-The daemon core, Java baseline split, documentation, and cross-platform portable-archive CI jobs are present.
-Homebrew and Chocolatey publication tooling and lifecycle validation are parked under issue #708 and do not block the portable 10.0.0 release.
+The daemon core, Java baseline split, documentation, and portable archives are present.
+Homebrew and Chocolatey publication is handled separately by issue #708 and does not block the portable 10.0.0 release.

 ## Implementation result